-The Company's Westlake subsidiary has a \$100.0 million asset-based revolving credit facility ("Westlake Facility").
-The Westlake Facility expires on October 24, 2022.
-Under this facility, Westlake has the right to issue letters of credit up to a maximum of \$7.5 million.
-At Westlake's discretion, borrowings under this facility bear interest at a rate of either the prime rate plus an applicable spread of 25 basis points to 50 basis points or LIBOR plus an applicable spread of 125 basis points to 150 basis points, depending on the Company's average availability under the Westlake Facility as measured on a trailing 12-month basis.
-The Westlake Facility was priced at LIBOR plus 125 basis points at January 2, 2021.
+The Company's Westlake subsidiary had a \$100.0 million asset-based revolving credit facility ("Westlake Facility") that was scheduled to expire on October 24, 2022.
+On August 3, 2021, Westlake amended the facility by increasing the maximum borrowing to \$125.0 million and extending the due date to August 3, 2026.
+The amended facility is expandable to \$150.0 million through a \$25.0 million accordion that is exercisable without the consent of existing lenders provided that the Company is not in default of the credit agreement and further provided that none of the existing lenders are required to provide any portion of the increased facility.
+Under the new facility, Westlake has the right to issue letters of credit up to a maximum of \$7.5 million.
+At Westlake's discretion, borrowings under this facility bear interest at a rate of either the prime rate plus an applicable spread of 25 basis points to 50 basis points or LIBOR plus an applicable spread of 125 basis points to 150 basis points, depending on Westlake's average availability under the Westlake Facility as measured on a trailing 12-month basis.
+The Westlake Facility was priced at LIBOR plus 125 basis points at January 1, 2022.

 The Westlake Facility is collateralized by substantially all of Westlake's personal property and intangible assets.
 Borrowings under the facility are subject to a borrowing base calculation consisting of certain advance rates applied to eligible collateral balances (primarily consisting of certain receivables and inventories).
 This agreement requires maintenance of certain financial covenants including a minimum fixed charge coverage ratio.
-As of January 2, 2021, ARH was in compliance with its covenants and had \$20.1 million in loans outstanding under the Westlake Facility.
+As of January 1, 2022, ARH was in compliance with its covenants and had \$4.9 million in borrowings outstanding under the Westlake Facility.